cardstack/boxel/README.md

 ### ember-cli Hosted App

 Prerequisite:
 Make sure that you have created a matrix user for the base and experiments realms.
-To make it easier, you can execute `pnpm register-realm-users` in `packages/matrix/`, this will create a matrix user for the base realm and experiments realms.
+To make it easier, you can execute `pnpm register-realm-users` in `packages/matrix/`, this will create a matrix user for the base and experiments realms.

 In order to run the ember-cli hosted app: